Nizzan943/nizzan943/README.md

 <h3> 💻 &nbsp;About Me </h3>

-- 💼 I'm a Full Stack developer at MarlinAIO.
+- 💼 I'm a Backend Engineer at SaleFreaks.

+- In live with C#, .NET Core and SOLID principles ♥️

 - 💪 I'm a self-taught, continuously searching for greater challenges.